daknob/portspec/README.md

 This value will be sent to the mail server as well as be included in the `From` header of the e-mail.
 You can currently only control the e-mail address, and not the name.
 This is currently hardcoded as `PortSpec`.

+## Logs

+Currently PortSpec tries to produce a large amount of logs.
+This is done so you can go back and check for information that may be useful at some point in the future.
+Great care has been given to ensure no private information is being logged, other than user provided values such as hosts and IP Addresses.

+The framework utilized for logging supports two modes, one that will output data as human readable format, which is common for other services, such as web servers, mail servers, etc. and an other that will output all logs in JSON, to be used directly with a log processing tool of your choice.
+A third format is available that is used when PortSpec runs in a terminal, and also supports colors for greater visibility.

+By default the first option is used, but you can switch between them using command line flags.
+The `-j` flag will cause PortSpec to output JSON.
+This option is not configurable using the config file to ensure that all logs, such as configuration file parsing errors, are in the same format.
+This hopefully minimizes parsing errors.

+PortSpec logs to the Standard Output (`stdout`), so redirection or a proper daemon handling system is needed to save the logs to files.
+For example, `systemd` will save `stdout` to `/var/log/syslog`.